-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows - ≈ The contractual terms of the financial asset give rise on specified dates to cash flows that are 'solely payments of principal and interest (SPPI)' on the principal amount outstanding.
+• The contractual terms of the financial asset give rise on specified dates to cash flows that are 'solely payments of principal and interest (SPPI)' on the principal amount outstanding.
 This assessment is referred to as the SPPI test and is performed at an instrument level.

+The assessment of the company's business model was made as of the date of initial application of IFRS 9, 1 January 2018.
 All financial instruments and operations performed by the company are pointed to collect contractual cash flows from sales of electricity.
 This is a main objective and a regular activity for the company.
 Historically, the company has never sold its financial instruments.
 Based on the past experience all financial assets are held in order to collect contractual cash flows and are classified into first business model - Held to collect (H2C).